 It’s hard to find much fault with the iPad at $330.
 It’s the cheapest model you’ll find outside the used or refurbished market.
 If budget is your primary consideration, the iPad is the obvious winner.

 The powerful and compact iPad — iPad Mini 4 ($400+)

 If power in a small form factor is what you seek, the iPad Mini 4 delivers.
 An evolution of the much-maligned iPad Mini 3, it addresses all of its predecessor’s shortcomings and more: it’s got the same A8 processor as the iPhone 6, an 8-megapixel rear-facing camera, faster Wi-Fi (802.11ac), Touch ID, and a thinner (6.1mm) and lighter (0.65lbs) aluminum exterior.

 But the differences end there.
 It takes design cues from the iPad Mini 3, has the same quoted battery life (10 hours), and sports an identical screen screen resolution (2,048 x 1,536 pixels).

-And the iPad Mini 4 has chops in other areas.
-The 8-megapixel camera packs autofocus and aperture improvements over the iPad Mini 3, and the A8 — which powers the new Apple TV, incidentally — can handle most any graphics-heavy game thrown at it.
+The iPad Mini 4 has chops in other areas.
+The 8-megapixel camera packs autofocus and aperture improvements over the iPad Mini 3, and the A8 — which powers the new Apple TV, incidentally — can handle almost any graphics-intensive game thrown at it.